openrazer/openrazer/README.md

 Stretch Goal 2 (>333):
  Buying a Razer Deathstalker Utimate (no driver too)
- Reward:  A gtk based GUI (simple , something to build upon further).
+ - Reward:  A gtk based GUI (simple , something to build upon further).

-All goals contain the linux driver for the respective device as reward also.
+ - All goals contain the linux driver for the respective device as reward also.

 Thank you for all donations i really appreciate it!

   - Luca Steeb
+  - Klee Dienes

   You can send your donations via PayPal to : feckelburger [at] gmx.net